thomasdenney/Storm/README.md

 * Add this repository as a git submodule
 * Add the framework project to your Xcode workspace
-* Link your app with either the iOS or OS X framework
+* Link your app with either the iOS or OS X target

 ##Current features